yegor256/blog/_drafts/hoc.md

 ## It Is Objective

-For HoC it doesn't matter how big is the absolute size of the code base, but only how big is your relative contribution to it.
+For HoC it doesn't matter how big the absolute size of the code base, but only how big your relative contribution to it.

 Let's say, you have 300K lines of code and 95% of them were copy-pasted from some third-party libraries (by the way, it is a very common and terrible practice &mdash;